 God, I love the best luxury cars.
 If you thought that Audi and BMW were eating Mercedes’ lunch, think again.
 This is the Mercedes-Benz S-Class Coupe, or more specifically the S550 Coupe.
+If you love to keep up to date with the latest cars, you’ll definitely want to read our Lexus RX350 F Sport review too.
+If you don’t quite need the luxury of the Benz, take a look at our 2013 Kia Soul Review too.

 Initially shown off at the Frankfurt motor show as a concept, the S550 has remained unchanged, at least in terms of the exterior, according to Motor Trend.
 And while the S550 is no doubt a looker, there is a whole mess of tech and goodies to get the nerd in you excited.
+If you love seeing the latest in cars, you might also want to read our Honda Odyssey review.

 In addition to a a twin-turbo 4.7-liter V-8 that produces 449 hp and 516 lb-ft of torque, there is a glass roof that covers two thirds of the entire roof of the car.
 With the push of a button it can instantly be “dimmed” to prevent unwanted sunlight.
 It’s not clear if this is the same tech found in Sonte’s product, but one can only hope.
+If you love cars, you might also want to read our review of the Lexus LF-LC blue concept.

 A stereo camera at the front of the car measures the road ahead and automatically adjust the chassis settings (something called Active Body Control suspension).
 A new curve tilting feature will allow the S550 Coupe to lean into the corners much like a motorcyclist would, though Merc is quick to say that it won’t improve cornering but rather the sensations associated with traversing a windy road – we’ll see about that.